Seth Moulton: Voting age

-In January 2023, Moulton was one of 13 cosponsors of an amendment to the Constitution of the United States extending the right to vote to citizens sixteen years of age or older.
+In January 2023, Moulton was one of 13 cosponsors of an amendment to the Constitution of the United States extending the right to vote to citizens 16 years of age or older.

 Energy policy

-Moulton supports the expansion of nuclear energy.
+Moulton supports the expansion of renewable energy and the diversification of the energy grid.
+He is supportive of carbon pricing and banning fossil fuel extraction on federal lands.
+Moulton recently voted in favor of the Inflation Reduction Act which included historic funding into renewable energy innovation and implementation.
+Moulton is also a supporter of nuclear energy.
 In a 2019 interview, he called nuclear energy "a safe, good investment...for the future of our country."
 He has also expressed support for the expansion of research and development for fusion power.

+Environmental policy

+In December 13, 2018, Moulton signed on to supporting the Green New Deal, citing the dangers of climate change, which he considers a national security threat, and citing the economic and environmental benefits that would come as a result of the deal.
+Moulton also voted in favor of the landmark conservation bill, the John D. Dingell Jr. Conservation, Management, and Recreation Act, in 2019.

-Views on President Trump
+Donald Trump

 In a March 2016 interview, Moulton compared the rise of Republican presidential front-runner Donald Trump to Adolf Hitler's rise to power in the 1930s.
 Moulton said that, to understand how an educated society "can elect a demagogue", voters should read about how the German people elected Hitler in the early 20th century.

-Moulton walked out of Trump's 2020 State of the Union address, citing the part of the address about the administration's contributions to the military and service members.
+Moulton walked out of President Trump's 2020 State of the Union address, citing the part of the address about the administration's contributions to the military and service members.
 Moulton said: "Trump—a draft dodger who has mocked Senator John McCain, Gold Star families, and soldiers with traumatic brain injury—started talking about the good he has done for our military."

-Gun policy
+Gun control

 On June 15, 2016, Moulton appeared on the cover of the New York Daily News with the headline "No Civilian Should Own This Gun", in reference to semi-automatic assault weapons.
 The cover shows Moulton during a deployment to Iraq, carrying an issued M4 carbine.

 Moulton penned an opinion piece promoting gun control, including the statement: "There's simply no reason for a civilian to own a military-style assault weapon.
 It's no different than why we outlaw civilian ownership of rockets and landmines."